The Uvalde school massacre lasted at least 40 minutes

 Roughly 2,000 community members gathered to remember the victims, to offer prayers and to comfort their neighbors.

-Ministers from three local churches spoke to the overflow crowd, leading them in prayers for the victims, their loved ones, the city and all those impacted by Tuesday's tragedy.
+Ministers from three local churches spoke to the overflow crowd, leading them in prayers for the victims, their loved ones, the city and all those affected by Tuesday's tragedy.

 Volunteers offered water and soda to attendees, while golden retrievers were on standby to soothe mourners.
-Community leaders were in attendance, as were Abbott, O'Rourke and U.S. Sen. Ted Cruz.
+Community leaders attended, as did Abbott, O'Rourke and U.S. Sen. Ted Cruz.

 At one point, "Amazing Grace" played while attendees observed a moment of either silence or prayer.